727800350/note/cs/parallel.md

 We need to make sure these variables are not accessed at the same time by different threads (will cause race conditions).
 OpenMP provides a number of directives for synchronization.

-- #pragma omp do nowait { }: For situations where we do not need or want to synchronize at the end OpenMP provides the NOWAIT clause
+- `#pragma omp do nowait { }`: For situations where we do not need or want to synchronize at the end OpenMP provides the NOWAIT clause
 - !$OMP SINGLE: Only one thread(not neccesarily master) executes the block, other threads will wait(can remove the implicit barrier with a nowait clause), useful for thread-unsafe code and I/O operations.